Financial Aid OverviewFinancial Aid Overview (powerpoint)

 Reduction of financial aid award

 The initial financial aid award is based on full-time enrollment during both semesters of the academic year.
-Enrollment lower than 12 credit hours may result in a reduction in one or more financial aid awards.
+Less than full-time enrollment may result in a reduction in one or more financial aid awards.
 To be considered full-time, undergraduates must be enrolled in at least 12 credit hours and graduates must be enrolled in at least 9 credit hours.
 Should you take less than the minimum credit hours to be considered full-time, your award will be adjusted.
 You must be at least half-time to receive federal aid*.
 To be considered half-time, undergraduates must be enrolled in at least 6 credit hours and graduates must be enrolled in at least 5 credit hours.

 *Pell grant recipients may be eligible for the Pell grant with less than 6 credit hours of enrollment

-No aid is awarded to students who are not meeting the financial aid Satisfactory Academic Progress (SAP) standards as required by the Federal regulations.
-(This includes PLUS loans.)
+No aid is awarded to students who are not meeting the financial aid Satisfactory Academic Progress (SAP) standards as required by Federal regulations.
+(This includes parent loans.)
 Please see the SAP policy.
 Private loans may be available, but the student must have a credit-worthy cosigner.

 Parent Loan for Undergraduate Students (PLUS)

-1. The student must accept the PLUS loan in their financial aid package on the mylongwood portal
+- The student must accept the parent loan in their aid package on the My Longwood portal, here are the instructions: (http://www.longwood.edu/assets/financialaid/accpetawardofferflyer.pdf)